Zenqlo/idleFix/README.md

 Then run *Installer.bat* with Admin.

 ## Uninstall
-Uninstall by removing the Scheduled Task in Taskschedular and your Task Schedular folder.
+Uninstall by removing the scheduled task in Taskschedular and your Task Schedular folder.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.